 Raptor Monitoring Data

-The landscape is generally rugged, and elevation varies ranging from sea-level to 685 meters.
+The landscape is generally rugged, and elevation varies ranging from sea-level to 685 meters above sea-level.
 The area includes a wide valley associated with Philip’s Creek surrounded by high plateaus and mountains.
 The valley extends southward into poorly drained plains and rolling tundra.
 Vegetation is patchy, and dominated by mountain avens (Dryas spp.) and Arctic willow (Salix arctica), along with alpine foxtail (Alopecurus spp.), wood rush (Luzula spp.), and saxifrage (Saxifraga spp).
 Dry or high elevation sites are very sparsely vegetated, whereas wet areas have a continuous cover of sedge (Carex spp.), cottongrass (Eriophorum spp.), saxifrage, and moss.
 Peregrine Falcon and Rough-legged Hawk are the most common raptor species.
 Gyrfalcon, Snowy Owl, and Common Raven were also encountered.
 The spatial extent of the 2019 surveys was limited to nesting sites within the RMA (Map 8).